Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/displace.rst

 =======

 .. figure:: /images/modifier-displace-braille.jpg
-   :scale: 66%

-   A highly subsurfed plane with an image of the Braille alphabet used as the displacement texture.
+   A highly subdivided plane with an image of the Braille alphabet used as the displacement texture.